 Called Platinum Jubilee: The Queen's Coronation, includes portraits, photographs and even Her Majesty’s dress and jewellery from the 1953 event.

 The Queen resides at the castle permanently now

 Designed by Sir Norman Hartnell, who also designed the Queen's wedding gown, the monarch's Coronation dress was created in the finest white duchesse satin, with floral embroidery, encrusted with seed pearls, sequins and crystals, and will be on stunning display in St George's Hall, the largest room in the Castle.

-Make sure you never miss a ROYAL story!
 Sign up to our newsletter to get all of our celebrity and royal news delivered directly to your inbox.